-- how you determine what treatment and/or other corrective action should be applied before the water can be used in the business, e.g.: - taking measures to protect the water source from contamination (e.g. ensuring any livestock under your control are fenced-off from access to the water source); - installing a water treatment system on all surface water sources that you use; - ensuring the system you select for water treatment (e.g. filtration and chlorination disinfection / UV disinfection) is appropriate for the contaminants that have been identified and require control.
+• how you determine what treatment and/or other corrective action should be applied before the water is used in the business, e.g.:

+- taking measures to protect the water source from contamination (e.g. screening gutters and ensuring roof areas are kept clear of overhanging vegetation to reduce faecal contamination by birds, animals, and leaves etc); - installing first-flush diverters to reduce contamination.
+These devices divert the first rinse of water from the roof to waste whenever it starts raining; - ensuring the system you select for water treatment (e.g. filtration and chlorination disinfection / UV disinfection) is appropriate for the contaminants that have been identified and require control.
 A range of treatment processes is available, but the effectiveness of each type depends on the contaminants that need control.
 Further information is available at: Off-the-peg Food Control Plan: Food Service and Catering.
-Section 2 The Basics: Surface water or groundwater supply [232 KB PDF].
+Section 2 The Basics: Water supply [201 KB PDF]

-A water treatment specialist can also assist you to select and design a water treatment system that best suits your particular water supply and your business needs;

-ensuring that following unusual events (e.g. earthquakes or flooding), you re-assess your water supply and ensure that, before further use, your treatment system is capable of dealing with any additional issues posed by the event.
+A water treatment specialist can also assist you to select and design a water treatment system that best suits your particular water supply and your business needs; and ensuring that following unusual events (e.g. a volcanic eruption depositing ash in the atmosphere, unusual or increased industrial activity nearby) you re-assess your roof water and ensure that, before further use, your treatment system is capable of dealing with any additional issues posed by the event;

-Whenever you have concerns about the water quality, you should contact a Health Protection Officer at the local public health service or an Environmental Health Officer at the local council.
+If you have concerns about the water quality, you should contact a Health Protection Officer at the local public health service or an Environmental Health Officer at the local council.
 They are also the people to speak to about any water testing, and where to get it done.

-- how you can help ensure that your water treatment is effective and your water supply is safe to use includes, e.g.: - ensuring that the water filtration system takes into account: - o the specific types of contaminants identified; - o filter grade; and - water flow rate through the filter. - ensuring filters are installed between the water source and other treatment steps (e.g. chlorination);
+- how you can help ensure that your water treatment is effective and your water supply is safe to use includes, e.g.: - ensuring that the water filtration system takes into account: - o the specific types of contaminants identified; - o filter grade; and - water flow rate through the filter. - ensuring filters are installed between the water source and other treatment steps (e.g. chlorination); - improving filtration in water with high sediment loads by the use of coagulating chemicals;

-- improving filtration in water with high sediment loads by the use of coagulating chemicals; - controlling turbidity for effective disinfection; - installing a manual or automatic chlorination system to maintain a suitable level of chlorine in filtered water; or - installing an ultraviolet light disinfection system where filtration is effective in controlling high sediment loads and turbidity; - installing the treatment system appropriate for your water in accordance with manufacturers' instructions; and - maintaining the treatment system appropriate for your water in accordance with the manufacturers' instructions.
+- controlling turbidity for effective disinfection; - installing a manual or automatic chlorination system to maintain a suitable level of chlorine in filtered water; or - installing an ultraviolet light disinfection system where filtration is effective in controlling high sediment loads and turbidity; - installing the treatment system appropriate for your water in accordance with manufacturers' instructions; and - maintaining the treatment system appropriate for your water in accordance with the manufacturers' instructions.
 (Take into account provision of a back-up system - e.g. manual chlorine dosing - in the event of a power-outage). - if an alternative water quality has been determined suitable for certain operations, how you ensure you maintain the safety and suitability of the food, e.g.: - ensuring lesser quality water (e.g. for agricultural irrigation) does not come into contact with food produce (e.g. the edible portion of the plant); - ensuring that lesser quality water cannot be mistaken for clean/drinking water.